tfogo/mongodb-go-tutorial/README.md

     "github.com/mongodb/mongo-go-driver/mongo/options"
 )

-// We will be using this Trainer type later in the program type Trainer struct {
+// You will be using this Trainer type later in the program type Trainer struct {
     Name string
     Age  int
     City string
 }